oriazadok/Drushim4Miluim/README.md

 # Drushim4Miluim

-This project was developed in the third year of Ariel University's Department of Computer Science's Computer Software Engineering course course in 2024.
+This project was developed in the third year of Ariel University's Department of Computer Science's Computer Software Engineering course in 2024.

 Project site: https://github.com/oriazadok/Drushim4Miluim